ViniciusOliveira1997/calculadora-de-gorjeta/README.md

 # calculadora-de-gorjeta
-Site criado a partir do mini curso do onebitcode
+Site criado a partir do curso eduzz fullstack developer